kiranvodrahalli/kiranvodrahalli.github.io/notes/liveTeX/MITdeep2019.md

 ### Representational Power of narrow ResNet and of Graph Neural Networks (Stefanie Jegelka)

+#### Introduction

+I will talk about ideas related to representational power of different types of neural nets.
+We will look at how narrow we can make resnet architecture to maintain universal approximation.
+In the second part we will look at graph neural networks and some of their properties in representational power.

+#### ResNet

+What functions a neural net can represent has been studied for quite some time.
+One hidden layer and infinite width can essentially approximate any integrable function.
+There are variations thereof, and that is a well-known result.
+There are also results suggesting representational power increases as you make networks deeper.

+Let's start with fully connected network.
+What if we restrict widths of these networks, but allow ourselves to go deeper?
+When can we get universal approximation?

+Our theorem says that a width d fully connected network always has an unbounded decision boundary, where input is d dimensional.
+But, d+1 is enough (it's a lower bound).

+Now, how narrow can we make ResNet?
+What if we make ResNet with one hidden unit?
+Well actually it works on a toy case!
+Our theorem says that ResNet with only 1-width hidden layers are sufficient to approximate any integrable function.
+(Of course you have to go deeper, but width can be constant).
+The depth scaling with dimension is not optimal.
+This gives you a sharp distinction between ResNet and fully connected network representational power.

+Also, a fully connected network with d+1 width can also approximate any function (looking at the proof for ResNet case), but ResNet requires fewer parameters (d versus \\(d^2\\), again, \\(d\\) is input dimension).

+#### The Proof for ResNet

+The idea is:

+* Any function can be approximated by a step function

+* Approximate each bump by a trapezoid

+* Need a sequential construction to "memorize" -- you construct an increasing indicator (in one dimension, higher dimensions by induction)

+* You can use some operations provided by ReLu operator to modify each interval to fit the function.

+* In higher dimension it's the same idea.

+#### Graph Neural Networks

+Learning with graphs -- you may want to input full graphs and make predictions from the graphs.
+You might also want to predict from node to node (as in recommender system).
+You might also want to predict from pairs of nodes to edges (link prediction).

+We'll talk about aggregation-based graph neural networks.
+They follow a message passing scheme.
+In each layer in the network, for each node we learn a representation, and we aggregate all node representations into a graph representation.
+Then we combine it with a kernel, and that is one layer of the network.
+And we do this over and over again.
+The more iterations you do this, the more information you pull from all over the graph.
+So how powerful is this representation?
+What kinds of graphs can you distinguish with it, what properties does it have?

+Some observations from practice --- 2-layer nets seem to perform better than deeper networks.
+This is very different from networks on images.
+There's something different here.
+So let's look at graph representation of two aspects.
+One perspective looks at structure and representation relationship, and aggregation schemes and how they affect representations.

+We look at **influence distribution**.
+We want to know how much the representation of node y influences the representation of node x.
+We look at this with some simple sensitivity analysis.
+The influence distribution can be shown to correspond in some way to the k-step random walk distribution on the same graph (k layers of the graph network).
+This is equivalent under some simplifying assumptions that we are essentially linearizing the nonlinearity by assuming probabilities on whether the unit is active or not.
+So how does it relate to practice?

+Now random walks are very well studied --- the expansion of a random walk very much depends on the expansion of the subgraph.
+Is the graph more like a tree or a different subgraph structure?
+How many nodes do we reach?

+If we have a graph with very good expansion properties, then you're basically averaging over the whole graph and every node looks like every other node.
+On the other side (different neighborhood size), you might be aggregating too much (relationship to manifold learning?).

+So it seems like subgraph structure really interacts a lot with how many layers of the deep graph network you pick.
+So it's a good idea to pick a lot of different depths and let it learn which depth works best (since it's hard to know this structure ahead of time).

+#### What is the aggregation operation by itself?
+What kinds of aggregation do you use?

+Given an aggregation method, can the resulting representation discriminate any two graphs?
+Well it's probably too much to ask to distinguish between any two graphs (graph isomorphism is hard).
+We have a lemma that aggregation based GNNs are at most as powerful as the Weisfeiler-Lehman graph isomorphism test.

+Some possibilities for aggregation: You can take the max, do mean-pooling.
+If you use one of these in your aggregation, there are simple examples where they fail to distinguish the two graphs.
+So what conditions on aggregation schemes do we need to achieve this maximum possible discriminative power?
+We have functions over multi-sets -- we can have neighborhood features that repeat.
+We have a theorem: If Aggregate, Combine, and Readout are all injective, then the network is as discriminative as the WL test.
+How do we actually achieve this?

+But recall the counterexamples -- if you do mean or max on these counter examples, neither of these is actually injective.
+So how could we achieve a network that has this injectivity?

+We have a lemma that any multi-set function can be decomposed as a nonlinearity of the sum of the features.

 ### Is There a Tractable (and Interesting) Theory of Nonconvex Optimization?
 (Santosh Vempala)

 ### Panel (Sanjeev Arora, Andrea Montanari, Katya Scheinberg, Nati Srebro, and Antonio Torralba)